UbiquityDotNET/Llvm.NET/README.md

 Ubiquity.NET.Llvm has continued to evolve and improve and remains a distinct project as it has no dependencies on Llilum or any of its components.
 Ubiquity.NET.Llvm is viable for any .NET applications wishing to leverage the functionality of the LLVM libraries from .NET applications.
+In fact, it's most common use now is for supporting JIT execution of Domain Specific Languages (DSL) though it is not limited to that as the [Kaleidoscope Tutorials](#kaleidoscope-tutorial) show an interactive JIT implementation along with full AOT compilation.

 Ubiquity.NET.Llvm began with LLVM 3.4 as a C++/CLI wrapper which enabled a closer binding to the original C++ object model then the official LLVM-C API supported.
 As Ubiquity.NET.Llvm progressed so to did LLVM.
 Eventually, the LLVM code base migrated to requiring C++/11 support in the language to build.
-This became an issue for the C++/CLI wrapper as the Microsoft C++/CLI compiler didn't support the C++11 syntax.
-Thus a change was made to Ubiquity.NET.Llvm to move to an extended C API with a C# adapter layer to provide the full experience .NET developers expect.
-While the transition was a tedious one very little application code required changes.
-LLVM and Ubiquity.NET.Llvm have continued to progress and Ubiquity.NET.Llvm is currently based on LLVM 20.1.x.
+This became an issue for the C++/CLI wrapper as the Microsoft C++/CLI compiler didn't support the `C++11` syntax.
+Thus, a change was made to `Ubiquity.NET.Llvm` to move to an extended C API with a C# adapter layer to provide the full experience .NET developers expect.
+While the transition was a tedious one, very little application code required changes.
+LLVM and `Ubiquity.NET.Llvm` have continued to progress and `Ubiquity.NET.Llvm` is currently based on LLVM 20.1.x.

 There are a few major goals of the current release that required breaking changes:
 1) AOT compilation of applications leveraging this library
-    - While this goal is not yet fully realized many steps were taken to aid in getting there.
 2) Platform independence
-    - Again, not fully realized yet but many steps were taken to aid in getting there.
+    - Not fully realized in this release yet but many steps were taken to aid in getting there.
         * The largest impediment is the massive resource requirements of building the native LLVM libraries for a given runtime.
 Building them runs afoul of the limitations of every available OSS not to mention exceeding the size of a NUGET package to host